The conjunctivitis that developed in my eye, was a body-mind connection wake-up call to tell me that I wasn't seeing straight!

 Conjunctivitis is painful.
 The lining of the eye, called the “conjunctiva” and the lining of the eyelids become red, swollen, itchy, irritated and perhaps exudes yellowish drainage.
 Hence, the common term, “pink eye.”

 I woke up one morning with a pink eye, and it felt like I may have scratched the eyeball somehow during my sleep.
-In the inner corner of my effected left eye, it felt like there was a large grain of sand in there, just scratching away at my eyeball.
+In the inner corner of my affected left eye, it felt like there was a large grain of sand in there, just scratching away at my eyeball.
 Surprisingly, the outer eye conjunctiva wasn’t all that red, just the inner part, towards my nose.

 I knew that most cases of conjunctivitis are due to a virus.
 No antibiotic eye drops would make much of a difference if this were true.
 I had no way of knowing what was the cause of my pink eye.